kazet/cnc/README.md

-# A toy milling machine driver with a web interface
+# An experimental milling machine driver with a web interface
-Disclaimer: this tool is not stable.
+Disclaimer: this tool may not be stable.
 If you want to get actual stuff done, you may prefer to use different, production-ready milling machine software.

 ## How to connect